BryanHogan/bryanhogan/src/content/blog/sustainable-work.md

 How to have a psychological safe environment?
 1. Solit criticism
 2. Give praise
-3. Give critisicm
+3. Give criticism
 4. Gauge your feedback

 Make time for feedback.
 Ask open questions about how you can improve and what others think.
 If you agree with feedback, take action on that.
 If you disagree, look for common ground and give voice to that, then explain where you see things differently.

 Give praise, and also make time for opportunities of feedback for others.
-Always remember to gauge how the receiption to your feedback is.
+Always remember to gauge how the reception to your feedback is.
 Your intentions don't matter, the impact does.

 For my study at Code & Context we'd often do a Keep-Drop-Try feedback session at the end or in the middle of the 2-week classes.
 The positive impact of this was amazing and I can't ever see myself going back to somewhere that does not foster a feedback-culture.
-Everyone has some thoughts on how a process can be improved, some little things that are would grow into huge problems if no one would ever mention them, or just agreeing on what the path ahead should be, feedback (Keep-Drop-Try) finds a solution for this.
-More on how we used ==Keep-Drop-Try at Code & Context==.
+Everyone has some thoughts on how a process can be improved, some little things that would grow into huge problems if no one would ever mention them, or just agreeing on what the path ahead should be, feedback (Keep-Drop-Try) finds a solution for this.
+More on how we used [Keep-Drop-Try at Code & Context](/blog/what-is-coco).

 I want to give you special thanks for reading this far.
 I send every post by mail and love every reply I get on there.
-Sign up here.
+Sign up [here](/follow).

 **Sources:**
 - Don't Choose Careers Based on Passion by Justin Sung- https://youtu.be/E4Pp4VMRZKI